 Early synchronization is performed as specified in TS 38.300 [x].

 The UE sends the lower layer measurement result to the gNB-DU.
-The gNB-DU decides to execute LTM.
+The gNB-DU decides to execute LTM to a candidate target cell.

-The gNB-DU sends the LTM command to the UE.
+The gNB-DU sends the LTM command to the UE including a LTM configuration ID corresponding to the candidate target cell.

 Editor’s note: The LTM command needs to be updated according to RAN2’s discussion.